jarhart/rattler/features/Tutorial.md

 the different operations.

 We'll start by just using generic parse nodes and giving them mnemonic names.
-We can also discard the matched operator tokens themselves at this point:
+We can also discard the matched operator tokens themselves at this point.

-    require 'rattler'

-    parser ArithmeticParser < Rattler::Runtime::ExtendedPackratParser

-    %whitespace SPACE*
+Change the `expr` and `term` rules to look like this:

     expr    <-  expr ~"+" term      <"ADD">
               / expr ~"-" term      <"SUB">